-In this section we will give more details on some of the mechanics and design decisions of MCQUIC.
-We will first discuss some of the general QUIC mechanisms and how we adapt or change them to enable our extension before taking a look at some of the new frames we introduce.
+In this section we will give some more details on some of the designs of MCQUIC.
+The three specific decisions we will elaborate on are the need for multicast specific transport parameters, how multicast channels fit into QUIC connection and how we envision flow and congestion control to be handled.